MicrosoftDocs/sql-docs/docs/sql-server/sql-server-help-installation.md

 author: markingmyname
 ms.author: maghan
 ms.custom: ""
-ms.date: 04/13/2020
+ms.date: 04/20/2020
 ---

 # SQL Server offline help content using Help Viewer

 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md](../includes/appliesto-ss-xxxx-xxxx-xxx-md.md)]

 You can use the Microsoft Help Viewer to download and install SQL Server help packages from online sources or local disk.
 You can then view the content offline.
 The Help Viewer is installed with several different tools.
-This article describes the tools that install the Help Viewer, how to install offline help content, and how to view help.
+This article describes how to download and view offline SQL Server content with Help Viewer in SSMS.

 Internet access is required to download the Help Viewer content.
 You can then migrate the content to a computer that doesn't have internet access.